Azure/azure-powershell/src/Sql/Sql/help/New-AzSqlSyncGroup.md

 ## PARAMETERS

 ### -ConflictResolutionPolicy
-The policy of resolving confliction between hub and member database in the sync group.
+The policy of resolving conflicts between hub and member database in the sync group.

 ```yaml
 Type: System.String